ibm-cloud-docs/secrets-manager/faqs.md

 If you are storing an arbitrary secret or user credentials, you can choose to set the date and time at which your secret expires.
 When the secret reaches its expiration date, it transitions to a *Destroyed* state.
 When that happens, the value that is associated with the secret is no longer recoverable.

 For more information about how your information is protected, see [Securing your data](/docs/secrets-manager?topic=secrets-manager-mng-data).

+## What are differences between the Reader and SecretsReader roles?
+{: #faq-differences-secretsreader-roles}
+{: faq}

+Both the Reader and SecretsReader roles help you to assign read-only access to {{site.data.keyword.secrets-manager_short}} resources.

+- As a reader, you can browse a high-level view of secrets in your instance.
+Readers can't access the payload of a secret.
+- As a secrets reader, you can browse a high-level view of secrets, and you can access the payload of a secret.
+A secrets reader can't create secrets or modify the value of an existing secret.

 ## How is {{site.data.keyword.secrets-manager_short}} different from {{site.data.keyword.keymanagementserviceshort}}?
 {: #faq-differences-key-protect}